adrianaarcia/YPool/README.md

 @DanielSanchezDiaz and @Obed-Ababio: responsible for frontend web development and co-authored all files in the `web` directory.

 @jtruong99: responsible for backend development and all files in  `serverless` directory excluding those previously mentioned.

-# Quick Start
-Running `./test_and_deploy.sh` will run all server tests and deploy to AWS via Serverless.
-Note that this assumes you have proper AWS configurations set up in your local development environment.
-(If you are not an administrator of this project, this is probably something you don't want to do.)
-See web section below on how to run server tests.

-To just run the tests but not deploy, call `./run_test_suite.sh`.

-# Overview
-YPool hopes to match Yale affiliates interested in carpooling to locations such airports and train stations.
-Individuals enter information related to their trip (such as date, destination, and time of departure) and are then matched with other Yale affiliates who have similar travel plans.
-The application was live at https://yalepool.com/, and limited to the Yale community with protection via CAS authentication.
-The project utilizes the Serverless framework with a many AWS services including Lambda, DynamoDB, and APIGateway, and the front end is built with React.

 ## Project Organization